Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 Block crawlers from accessing this section using the following directive in your robots.txt:

 Can't change your robots.txt file?
 Then apply the robots noindex directive to the

 Please note that URLs that are disallowed from being crawled by search engines can still appear in search results.
 This happens when the URLs are linked to from other pages, or were already known to search engines before they were made inaccessible through robots.txt.
 Search engines will then display a snippet like this:

 Robots.txt cannot resolve existing duplicate content issues.
 Search engines will not forget about a URL simply because they can’t access it.

 Adding a canonical URL or a meta robots noindex attribute to a URL that’s been blocked through robots.txt will not get it deindexed.
 Search engines will never know about your request for deindexing, because your robots.txt file is keeping them from finding out.

 The robots.txt file is an essential tool in optimizing crawl budget on your website.
 Using the robots.txt file, you can tell search engines not to crawl the parts of your website that are irrelevant for them.

 What the robots.txt file will do:

-* While Google supports the noindex directive and will remove content, it's not recommended to use this method as it's an unofficial standard, only support by Google and not 100% fool proof.
+* While Google supports the noindex directive and will remove URLs from its index, it's not recommended to use this method as it's an unofficial standard.
+It's only supported by Google and not 100% fool proof.
 Only use it when you can't use robots directives and canonical URLs.